edlau2/Tampermonkey/README.md

-# Tampermonkey
+# Torn Utilities
-Repository for TamperMonkey scripts
+Repository for Torn-related scripts, extensions, and more.

 # Installation